logzio/documentation/docs/user-guide/admin/data-tiers/warm-tier.md

 Open the time picker, where indicators show the availability of Warm or Hot data.

 When selecting a date containing Warm Tier data, a notification will inform you that retrieval may take several minutes.
-To proceed, confirm your date selection by clicking **Apply** in the time picker, then click **Apply Query** in the main Explore query bar.
+To proceed, confirm your date selection by clicking **Apply** in the time picker, then click **Run Query** in the main Explore query bar.
 This manual step ensures intentional data retrieval, as Warm Tier data may take longer to load and incur additional costs.

 ![warm data activate](https://dytvr9ot2sszz.cloudfront.net/logz-docs/data-tiers/both-times-warm-data.png)